 Further, statements about the potential effects of the COVID-19 pandemic on the Company's business, financial condition, liquidity and results of operations may constitute forward-looking statements and are subject to the risk that the actual effects may differ, possibly materially, from what is reflected in those forward-looking statements due to factors and future developments that are uncertain, unpredictable and in many cases beyond the Company's control, including the scope and duration of the pandemic, actions taken by governmental authorities in response to the pandemic, and the direct and indirect impact of the pandemic on customers, clients, third parties and the Company.
-Detailed discussions of Risk Factors are included in Forms 10-K and 10-Q.
+Detailed discussions of Risk Factors are included in Form 10-K.

-M&T Bank Corporation Pillar 3 Regulatory Capital Disclosure Cross-reference Sheet For the Quarter Ended June 30, 2020
+M&T Bank Corporation Pillar 3 Regulatory Capital Disclosure Cross-reference Sheet For the Quarter Ended December 31, 2020

 In compliance with the Pillar 3 Regulatory Capital Disclosure Requirements, M&T Bank Corporation ("M&T") has provided the following summary of the required disclosure locations.
-All documents referenced, except Form 10-K for the year ended December 31, 2019, are as of and for the quarter ended June 30, 2020.
+All documents referenced are as of and for the year ended December 31, 2020.